-(ix) When a revision of prices, either upward or downward, became necessary as the result of the survey under (viii) above, the Control would aim at making such changes as small and gradual as possible.
-It would not be wise to lav down a hard-and-fast rule as to the maximum rate of such changes in advance of experience.
+- (ix) When a revision of prices, either upward or downward, became necessary as the result of the survey under (viii) above, the Control would aim at making such changes as small and gradual as possible.
+It would not be wise to lay down a hard-and-fast rule as to the maximum rate of such changes in advance of experience.
 It must partly depend on the stability of world conditions in other respects.
 The immediately previous movement of prices within the range above or below the existing basic price would also be relevant.
-But it is to be hoped that downward revisions, at any rate, would not normally exceed 10 per cent. within a year, and very gradual changes such as 2 per cent. would be a mark of successful management.
-Nevertheless, the Control should be free to alter its basic price at any time and there should be no absolute limitations on its discretion in determining the control of the control o tion in determining the amount of the change, save that during a world depression, defined by suitable indices approved by the General Council, it would not be permitted to reduce the basic price by more than 5 per cent. in one year.

-(x) The profits arising out of the differences between the Control's buying and selling prices might be sufficient to pay for the costs of storage and manage-If, however, they were inadequate for this purpose, a suitable levy should be added to the price of all exports to meet the expense.
+But it is to be hoped that downward revisions, at any rate, would not normally exceed 10 per cent within a year, and very gradual changes such as 2 per cent would be a mark of successful management.
+Nevertheless, the Control should be free to alter its basic price at any time and there should be no absolute limitations on its discretion in determining the amount of the change. - (x) The profits arising out of the difference between the Control's buying and selling prices might be sufficient to pay for the costs of storage and management.
+If, however, they were inadequate for this purpose, a suitable levy should be imposed on all exports to meet the expense.
 This might not be necessary unless the Control were so successful that it was seldom called upon either to buy or sell at its contractual prices.
 Any net profits earned by the Control could be employed in the general interests of the industry, or to narrow the range of buying and selling prices, or to provide part of the fund for financing the stocks.